firebase/friendlyeats-android/steps/index.lab.md

 Duration: 10:00

 In this step we will learn how to retrieve data from Firestore and display it in our app.
 The first step to reading data from Firestore is to create a `Query`.
-Modify the `onCreate()` method:
+Open the file `MainActivity.java` and add the following code to the beginning of the `onCreate()` method:

 ```java
         mFirestore = FirebaseUtil.getFirestore();